yashpalsinghchouhan18121998gmailc/manage_leads/README.md

 # manage_leads
-here some data visualisation of a leads data using python3
+here are some data visualisation of a leads data using python3